keuxkulwichanath58-jpg/Xxl/README.md

 local closestPlayer = nil
 local shortestDistance = math.huge
 for _, player in ipairs(Players:GetPlayers()) do
-if player ~= LocalPlayer and player.Character and player.Character:FindFirstChild("Head") then
+if player ~= LocalPlayer and player.Character then local humanoid = player.Character:FindFirstChildOfClass("Humanoid")
-local humanoid = player.Character:FindFirstChildOfClass("Humanoid")
+local targetPart = getTargetPart(player.Character)
-if humanoid and humanoid.Health > 0 then
+if humanoid and humanoid.Health > 0 and targetPart then
-local headPos, onScreen = Camera:WorldToScreenPoint(player.Character.Head.Position)
+local screenPos, onScreen = Camera:WorldToScreenPoint(targetPart.Position)
 if onScreen then
 local mousePos = UserInputService:GetMouseLocation()
-local distance = (Vector2.new(headPos.X, headPos.Y) - mousePos).Magnitude
+local distance = (Vector2.new(screenPos.X, screenPos.Y) - mousePos).Magnitude
 if distance < shortestDistance then shortestDistance = distance closestPlayer = player